CameronGorrie/react-kicking-the-tires/presentation/react-kicking-the-tires.md

 ^ Efficiency three: recursing on children

-^ Keys help React identify which items have changed, added, or removed

-^ Without keys updating the order of component children will cause React to mutate every child
+^ (Unshift) Updating the order of component children will cause React to mutate every child

+^ Keys help React identify which items have been changed, added, or removed

-# Efficiencies cont'd
+# Reconciler Efficiencies cont'd

+[.code-highlight: all]
+[.code-highlight: 4]

 ```js
 function Card({title, buttons}) {